- GW Home

 International students who have earned a degree from a university in an English-speaking country are not required to submit TOEFL scores.
 If admitted, however, those students may be required to take a English for Academic Purposes (EAP) course.

-Similarly, international students who score lower than 600 on the paper-based TOEFL, 250 on the computer-based TOEFL, or 100 on the internet-based TOEFL are required to take either EAP 6109, EAP 6110, or EAP 6111.
+Similarly, international students who score lower than 600 on the paper-based TOEFL, or 100 on the internet-based TOEFL are required to take either EAP 6110, or EAP 6111.
 The TOEFL/IELTS score will determine which EAP course they are placed into.
-An English Diagnostic Test will be performed during the first class to confirm that the student is in the correct course.

 If you have earned (or will earn) a degree in a country where English is the official language (e.g., the US, UK, Canada, Australia, etc.), you are not required to submit TOEFL scores.
+You should have studied in that country full-time for at least one year before your begin at GW for your TOEFL to be waived.
 If you are admitted, however, you may be required to take the English as a Foreign Language placement test prior to enrolling at GW.

-International students applying for a graduate teaching assistantship/fellowship should submit TOEFL scores of 600 or above on the PBT, 250 or above on the CBT, or 100 or above on the IBT.
+International students applying for a graduate teaching assistantship/fellowship should submit TOEFL scores of 100 or above on the IBT or 600 or above on the PBT.

-No. To be considered for a University fellowship/assistantship, you must merely check "yes" to question #20 in the application.
+No. To be considered for a department fellowship/assistantship, you must merely check "yes" on the application.
 Merit-based awards are open to all applicants.

 The deadline for fellowship consideration is often earlier than the admission deadline.
 Be sure to check the deadline for your program.